NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 capitals, as shown here.

-# Conditions to be signalled from within the name server{#conditions_inside}
+# Conditions to be signalled {#conditions}

 This section served to collect a list of conditions for which actions outside of the DNS protocol may be interesting.
-It is by no means meant to be a complete list, but serves to inventorise the requirements for the signalling channel.

-## All zones are loaded and ready to serve {#allzonesready}

-Action:

-  - Start announcing the prefix on which these zones are served with BGP.

-## DNSSEC signatures are (about to) expire

-The period before expiration may be configurable.
-A value of 0 will emit the signal the DNSSEC signature expires.

-Action:

-  - Stop the BGP announcement of the prefix on which the zone is served.
-    It may be reannounced when the zone becomes DNSSEC valid again (See (#dnssecokagain)).

-## DNSSEC signatures will no longer expire soon {#dnssecokagain}

-Action:

-  - Start announcing the prefix on which this zone is served with BGP.

-## Query rate is exceeding a threshold {#queryratehigh}

-Action:

-  - Lengthen the AS path for the BGP announcement for a prefix, to demotivate the anycast node that receives all the queries.
-  - Or if the query rate is indicating a denial of service attack, keep the BGP AS path short, to absorb the attack.
-  - Signal to SIEM and logging that  problem has been observed.

-## Query rate is below a threshold again

-Action:

-  - Recover from the measures taken in (#queryratehigh)

-## Extended DNS Error conditions

-Action:

-  - Dependent on the DNS Error condition
+A signal will be sent if the condition is met, and also when the condition is no longer met.
+Some conditions take configuration parameters influencing when the conditions are met.
+Some conditions may contain arguments when signalled.
+When applicable, the parameters and arguments are given with each condition.

-# Conditions to be signalled from outside the name server{#conditions_outside}
+Some conditions may be identified from outside of the DNS server by polling for the condition.
+This is more resource intensive that listening for a signal, but may also be more robust.
+When this is the case, how the condition can be identified is provided with the condition.

-## The name server is running and can respond to queries
+## The DNS server is running and can respond to queries {#isrunning}

 How to identify:

-  - check if the name server is running and do a query to see if it responds
+  - check if the DNS server is running by doing a query to see if it responds

 Action:

-  - Start announcing the prefix on which this zone is served with BGP
+  - Start announcing the prefix on which this zone is served with BGP A announcement may be withdrawn when the condition is no longer met.

-## A zone is loaded and ready to serve

-How to identify:

-  - Query the zone, see responses

-Input: zone and prefix to announce
-Output: prefix to announce

-Action:

-  - Start announcing the prefix on which this zone is served with BGP.

-## A zone is updated to a new version {#updatedzone}

-How to identify:

-  - Query zone SOA record, register value and then compare to expected version

-Action:

-  - Verify the zone content.
-    Is it DNSSEC valid, does the ZONEMD validate.

-## A zone is (about to) expire

-The period before expiration may be configurable.
-A value of 0 will emit the signal the moment the zone expires.

-Action:

-  - Stop the BGP announcement of the prefix on which the zone is served.
-    It may be reannounced when the zone becomes available again (See (#allzonesready)).

-## Shutting down
+## Shutting down {#shutdown}

 How to identify: